 Emergency Roadside Gear

 You don’t want to get stranded by a flat tire in a remote place.
-Cell phone services is not always reliable, and you may have to rescue yourself.
+Cell phone services are not always reliable, and you may have to rescue yourself.
 Take an inventory of your emergency roadside equipment.
 Test the tire pressure in your spare, and check the vehicle jack.
 If you have locks on your wheel lugs, keep the key in safe place.
 Test the size of your lug wrench to ensure that it fits all of the wheel nuts.
 Make sure you have a pair of gloves and a working flashlight.

 Snacks and Drinks